Home | News | Schedule/Entertainment | Sponsors (Advertisers) | Resource and Vendor Fair (and Application Forms) | Location | Volunteer

 Does your group want to participate?
 Go to our Resource Fair application page for more details.

-Major events coordinated by the Baton Rouge Pride Fest Team, including representatives of Metropolitan Community Church of Baton Rouge, the Krewe of Apollo Baton Rouge, HAART, Krewe of Divas, Capital City Alliance, Gamma Alpha Psi and other individuals and organizations.
+Major events coordinated by the Baton Rouge Pride Fest Team, including representatives of Metropolitan Community Church of Baton Rouge, the Krewe of Apollo Baton Rouge, Krewe of Divas, Capital City Alliance and other individuals and organizations.
 To volunteer, find out how your group can be involved, or help to sponsor these events, check our Sponsor and Resource Fair pages or

 e-mail BRPride@bellsouth.net